 Australian and Taiwanese artists started their online residency by filming introduction videos where they talked about their practice and then met online together.

 For their second session they had online group meetings, shared their dinner/lunch and discussed about common interests and future collaborations.
 After this session they recorded videos covering unknown parts of their practice that they chose to share with each other.

-Now for the third session, artists are developing tasks to work on a score or a text, images, or any other format they choose.
-In August they will share the outcome of these tasks with each other in their own way of documentation and medium.
+For the third session, artists developed tasks to work on a score or a text, images, or any other format they chose.
+In August they shared the outcome of these tasks with each other in their own way of documentation and medium.

 From October 2020 to October 2021, Critical Path is working with HORSE and Bare Feet Dance Theater (Mauvais Chausson) in Taiwan for an online residency exchange between Australian and Taiwanese artists.